spectrecoder/rust-edu-chain/README.md

 - Rust programming environment ([Rustup](https://rustup.rs/))
 - Cargo (comes with Rustup installation)

 - I used Eclipse on Ubuntu.
+You'll have to use apt or your favorite package manager tool to install the Rust development packages.
+I used synaptic.

 ### Installation